 John DeRiggi Character Artist

-John has worked in the game industry for 6 years as the lead character artist for Schell Games, led by veteran game designer, Jesse Schell.
-Always aiming to push the boundaries of the character pipeline, John has developed characters for numerous titles.
-These include games such as Mechatars, a character experience combining interactive physical toys with online browser-based gameplay in a head to head battle.
-Past games also include work for clients such as Disney/Pixar, Microsoft, Sea World, The Dallas Mavericks, and Jakks-Pacific.
+John has worked in the game industry for over 7 years at Schell Games, led by veteran game designer, Jesse Schell.
+As a senior character artist, John always aims to push the boundaries of the character art pipeline.
+Titles include games such as Mechatars, a character experience combining interactive physical toys with online browser-based gameplay in a head to head battle.
+Past games also include character work for clients such as Disney/Pixar, Microsoft, Sea World, The Dallas Mavericks, and Jakks-Pacific.

-John also recently streamlined the character pipeline for Carnegie Mellon University’s Alice software, the well-known educational tool directed by Randy Pausch which is used around the world to teach computer science through storytelling.
-John currently creates character and environment art for the newest edition of the Alice gallery.
+John also streamlined the character art pipeline for Carnegie Mellon University’s Alice software, the well-known educational tool directed by Randy Pausch which is used around the world to teach computer science through storytelling.

 Rapid Character Development for Online Games